FHasanzadeh/kss/SPEC.md

 If you include `{{modifier_class}}` in the markup, the generated style guide will be able to use the correct CSS class when it displays the sample for each of the modifiers listed in the modifier section.

-Instead of using inline HTML markup, you could point at a separate file that contains your HTML. kss-node supports either a plain *.html file or a Handlebars *.hbs file.
+(kss-node 2.x only) Instead of using inline HTML markup, you could point at a separate file that contains your HTML. kss-node supports either a plain *.html file or a Handlebars *.hbs file.
 The kss-node generator will search for the markup file in any of the `--source` folders.

 ```scss
 // Button